dutykh/GaussBonnet/README.md

    ```
    The script will automatically create `shots` and `data` subfolders if they do not exist.

-### Connection to Analytical Results
+## Connection to Analytical Results
-The regression analysis is informed by the analytical computations in the Maple worksheet files.
-The symbolic derivations in the Maple files provide theoretical predictions and context for the numerical trends observed and quantified in the regression scripts.
+The numerical computation of QNMs is informed by and heavily based upon the analytical computations in the Maple worksheet files.
+The symbolic derivations in the Maple files provide theoretical models and formulations and context for the numerical in the well-chosen variables.

 For more details, see the comments in each script and the analytical Maple files.